-- 7.2.1: Notify Environmental Land Acquisition and Protection Program (ELAPP) and appropriate County staff regarding potential ELAPP lands that are in the process of a land use plan amendment or rezoning. - 7.2.2: Except as listed in the Comprehensive Plan, new land use category designations or changes to existing future land use category designations on the surface waters of Tampa Bay and its rivers and tributaries, up to the distance of navigability as defined by the Tampa Port Authority (Port) jurisdiction, are limited to the Natural Preservation (N) Land Use category.
+- 7.2.1: Notify Environmental Land Acquisition and Protection Program (ELAPP) and appropriate County staff regarding potential ELAPP lands that are in the process of a land use plan amendment or rezoning. - 7.2.2: Except as provided herein, new land use category designations, and changes to existing future land use category designations on the surface waters of Tampa Bay and its rivers and tributaries, up to the distance of navigability as defined by the Tampa Port Authority (Port) jurisdiction, are limited to the Natural Preservation (N) Land Use Category.
 This policy does not apply to properties where projects are proposed that the Board of County Commissioners determines are necessary to promote public health, safety or general welfare.